-Analog vacuum or pressure gauge connects directly to EdgeVac (vacuum) or ASD (pressure) manifold and is teed into digital sending units.
+Analog vacuum or pressure gauge connects directly to vacuum meter (vacuum) or bulk fill (pressure) manifold and is teed into digital sending units.

 Only adjustment is to "zero" needle with no vacuum or pressure present.
 If there is a significant difference between gauge and a reading taken at meters, a different manifold location should be found to connect hose to gauge and digital sending unit.